 "Performance in life doesn't get better by chance, it improves through action and practice."

-When people are trying to accomplish goals or improve their own life, many find that they are running into self-limiting and self-defeating barriers that stop them from achieving positive change.
-Personal barriers are issues which originate from inside us all.
-These personal barriers are not always visible because they are embedded deep within the subconscious.
-In fact a lot of us are not always consciously aware of self-limiting and self-defeating barriers.
-So people are asking themselves "why am I not achieving what I want?", "why am I stuck?" or “what is holding me back?”
+When some people try to accomplish goals or improve their own lives through goals, many find that they are running into self-limiting and self-defeating thought or emotional barriers.
+These barriers stop them from achieving positive change.
+Personal barriers are issues that originate from within.
+These personal barriers are not always conscious because they are embedded deep within the subconscious mind.
+In fact, the majority of people are consciously unaware of self-limiting and self-defeating barriers they possess.
+So they are constantly asking themselves "why am I not achieving what I want?", "why am I stuck?" or “what is holding me back?”

-Here are some questions you might want to answer if you think you are stuck and under performing in your attempt to make the positive change you desire:
+Here are some questions you might want to answer if you think you are stuck or underperforming in your attempt to make the positive change you desire:

-4th Have I create the same barriers and resistance in my past attempts?
+4th - Am I facing the same barriers and resistance I have in my past?

-Subconsciously we tend to set too many goals which produces barriers to success.
+Subconsciously we tend to set too many goals that produce barriers to success.

 Are you good at completing goals?

 So what else can I do?
 Don't be afraid to ask for help.
-Many fail because he or she attempt to do it all by themselves.
+Many fail because he or she attempts to do too many goals at one time.

-There is a new trend, life coaching.
-Seek out and hire a life coach, personal coach or executive coach to help you form an action plan to accomplish your goal.
+Seek out and hire a life coach, personal coach or executive coach to help you create an action plan to accomplish your goal.
 With a certified, trained, objective and skillful second eye, a life coach can assist you in cleaning up all the defeating core beliefs and make a solid action plan to unblock yourself and achieve your goal as well as be a support or a cheerleader along the way.
 Coaching can open your mind to a new path for a better future.

 Is there something I can do on my own?